santhoshm39/NASA-WBS-SVM-Model/README.md

 # WBS-Mapping-Model

 This is a brief overview of some key components in my Multi-Class Text Classification script.

-In order to maintain the confidentially of the data and its context, I am unable to post the source code, so I have uploaded a PDF with the outputs and visualizations of the script snippets preserved.
+In order to maintain the confidentially of the data and its context, I am restricted from posting the source code or any .ipynb files, so I have uploaded a PDF snippet containing some key components of my script with their corresponding outputs and visualizations.

 Santhosh Mathialagan